nikkipeck/ws/README.md

 *

+src.main.java.ws.SimpleServerStarter.java
+Main class that will start a SimpleServer instance

 src.main.java.ws.SimpleServer.java
 Creates a ServerSocket on a default (8080) or specified port.
 Runs an Excecutor service on socket.accept() which hands off parsing of http requests.